Aegon IV Targaryen

 Throughout his life, Aegon Targaryen had many mistresses.
 From the highest-born princess to the meanest whore, Aegon made no difference between them.
 By the end of his life, he claimed to have slept with at least nine hundred women (the exact number he could not remember).
 However, out of all those women, Aegon claims to have only ever truly loved nine.
 His wife, Naerys Targaryen, is not counted among them.

 - Lady Falena Stokeworth was Aegon's first mistress.
 In 149 AC, she took the virginity of the fourteen-year-old prince.
-Their affair continued, until a Kingsguard knight found them together in bed in 151 AC.
-Prince Viserys then decided to mary Falena off to his master-at-arms, Lord Lucas Lothston, and convinced King Baelor I to name Lothston as the new Lord of Harrenhal, thereby removing Falena from court.
+Their affair continued, until a knight of the Kingsguard found them together in bed in 151 AC.
+Prince Viserys then decided to marry Falena off to the master-at-arms at the Red Keep, Ser Lucas Lothston, and convinced his brother King Aegon III Targaryen to name Lothston as the new Lord of Harrenhal, thereby removing Falena from court.
 Prince Aegon, however, continued to frequently visit Harrenhal for two more years, and it has been suggested that even after that, his visits to Falena continued.

 - Megette, also known as Merry Meg, was found by Prince Aegon in 155 AC, when he was in need of a smith.
 Megette was married to the smith, and seven gold dragons and a threat of Ser Joffrey Staunton of the Kingsguard "persuaded" the man to let Aegon "buy" his wife.
 Megette was placed in a mansion in King's Landing, and "wed" Aegon in a secret ceremony by a mummer playing a septon.
 After four years in 158 AC, Prince Viserys returned Megette to her husband, who beat her to death within a year.